 CANADA ARMY RUN wins the Community Spirit Award at the Ottawa Tourism Awards Ceremony, and is recognized for its role in bringing together the local, national, and military communities in support of Canada’s men and women in uniform.

 THE COMMANDER’S CHALLENGE event is added to the Canada Army Run weekend line up.
-The Challenge is an official event within Canada Army Run where participants run, walk or roll officially in BOTH the 5K and half marathon events.
+The Challenge is an event within Canada Army Run where participants run, walk or roll officially in BOTH the 5K and half marathon events.
 Limited to 2000 entrants in its first year, the inaugural Commander’s Challenge sold out fast.
-The Challenge returns for 2017.
+The Challenge returns for 2018 with 2500 spots available.

-September 2017 marks the tenth annual Canada Army Run.
+September 2017 marked the tenth annual Canada Army Run.
 To celebrate this milestone, a new 10K event was added to the line-up for 2017, in partnership with Canada 150.
 The 10K returns for 2018, in partnership with Veterans Affairs Canada.

 3-Person Relay – NEW for 2017: Build a team and take on all courses with this new challenge!
 Each participant will receive their own bib, and you may start your race even if your teammate is still out on course

-To commemorate the 100th anniversary of the Battle of Vimy Ridge (First World War) in 2017, Canada Army Run added the Vimy Challenge, in partnership with Veterans Affairs Canada, to our event line-up for this year.
-Participants in the Vimy Challenge run, walk or roll officially in BOTH the 5K and the 10K events and will receive a unique race shirt and, upon completion, a special coin as well as their dog-tag medals.
+To commemorate the 100th anniversary of the Battle of Vimy Ridge (First World War), Canada Army Run added the Vimy Challenge, in partnership with Veterans Affairs Canada, to the event line-up in 2017.
+Participants in the Vimy Challenge ran, walked or rolled officially in BOTH the 5K and the 10K events and received a unique race shirt and, upon completion, a special coin as well as their dog-tag medals.
 For 2018, the 5K plus 10K Challenge returns as the Ortona Challenge, to commemorate the 75th anniversary of the Battle of Ortona, part of the Second World War Italian Campaign.